 The Closing of the Academy

 As its subtitle indicates, Nixey’s book is about “destruction” and so her overblown claims about the rejection of classical thinking and her selective evidence about how and why it was, in fact, not actually rejected but substantially preserved will not quite do.
 To depict actual “destruction” of ancient learning Nixey leans heavily on a single book – Dirk Rohmann’s Christianity, Book-Burning and Censorship in Late Antiquity: Studies in Text Transmission (DeGruyter, 2016).
 Rohmann’s work is certainly far more scholarly than Nixey’s book, though some of his arguments are dubious.
-So when Nixey begins to talk about “forbidden books” being sought out and books being burned, she does some fancy footwork to make it seem she is talking about books of classical learning, when often what are being talked about are books by Christian heretics and books of “magic” and, particularly, divination.
+So when Nixey begins to talk about “forbidden books” being sought out and books being burned, she does some fancy footwork to make it seem she is talking about books of classical learning, when in almost all cases what are being talked about are books by Christian heretics and books of “magic” and, particularly, divination.
 The targeting of works on divination and Sibylline books that could be used to predict the future comes up again and again in sources from the fourth and fifth centuries, largely because Roman emperors were paranoid about people seeking signs that the emperor could be overthrown.
 This paranoia was not new and predates the Christian emperors by centuries, but when we hear of books being hunted out and burned it tends to be in this context.
 Both Nixey and her key source, Rohmann, claim that the discovery of works on divination and magic were merely “a pretext” for the suppression of philosophers (Nixey p.
-162; Rohmann, pp. 65 ff.), but if this was the case then it is strange that we do not see it more often.
-The target does seem to have been the practice of divination, for purely political reasons.
+162; Rohmann, pp. 65 ff.), but if this was the case then it is strange that we do not see it much more often and far more consistently.
+In fact, the target does seem to have been the practice of divination, for purely political reasons.
 But given that some branches of philosophy – particularly the neo-Platonists of the school of Iamblichus – used divinatory practices and books and secretive “theurgical” rituals, it is not surprising some of these were caught up in these political purges.

 Nixey regularly extrapolates from the particular to the general when it suits her, so often when she talks about some suppression of “philosophy” or “philosophers” examination of the incidents she refers to reveals that she is actually talking about the Iamblichan school.
 Watts gives a useful summary of this system of thinking and practice: